 “The air in planes is so dry,” Marie says.
 “Afterwards, I always need a serious moisture surge.”
 She suggests drinking as much water as possible throughout the flight, and counts SK-II’s Facial Treatment Masks ($135 for 10), extra moisturizing lip balm, and eye drops as her beauty necessities.

 “I always wash my hair right before a flight,” Marie says.
 “I find airplanes to be so dirty, so I like to start off as clean as possible!”
 During the flight, she puts her hair in a braid or clip to keep it in place if she falls asleep.
-And when it comes to her skin, she’s all about hydration, hydration, hydration: “I wear, like, three layers of face lotion and then a tinted moisture,” she says.
-She skips mascara in-flight and instead applies it right when she gets of—otherwise, “I find myself in some sleeping position where my mascara smears everywhere!”
+And when it comes to her skin, she’s all about hydration, hydration, hydration: “I wear, like, three layers of face lotion and then a tinted moisturizer,” she says.
+She skips mascara in-flight and instead applies it right when she gets off—otherwise, “I find myself in some sleeping position where my mascara smears everywhere!”

 Have you tried any of these travel beauty tricks or products?
 Share your best traveling pretty tip below!